Ice abuse & addiction: Devastating effects of crystal methamphetamine

 ICE abuse, dependence and addiction

-As you will see from the above brain scan, it takes approximately 14 months for an Ice abuser’s brain to start producing its own dopamine (highlighted in red) organically.
+It takes approximately 14 months for an Ice abuser’s brain to start producing its dopamine organically.
 This is why comprehensive treatment and long-term treatment are optimally beneficial.

 Whilst Crystal methamphetamine addiction is one of the more complex addictions to treat, it is entirely possible with the right help and support.

 Chronic use of Ice rewires the brain’s pathways, causing long-lasting changes.
-However, the longer a person remains completely abstinent from Ice, the more the brain repairs itself.
+However, the longer a person abstains from Ice, the more the brain repairs itself.